Téra Department: Geography

 The Téra department slopes down to the east, bordered by the Niger River.
 To the west, the area has laterite plateaus broken by occasional mesas.
 Téra Department lies entirely within the Sahel region, and receives between 400mm-500mm of rain a year.
 The vegetation is sparse, with dry scrub forests and grasses, except in the land along the Niger, which is lush with wild vegetation as well as vegetable and fruit gardens.
 In the northern section of the department, the Niger forms a broad channel, where hippopotamus and other wildlife are still common.

 The Kokoro and Namga Wetlands in Tera Department was designated a Ramsar site in 2001.
 Covering 668km2, the wetland hosts migratory birdlife and is important to the local ecology.

 The Departmental seat, a town of almost 20,000, lies on a tributary of the Niger, dammed to provide a small lake.
 Its main tarred road—the RN4—passes south from Tera to Diagourou (a Fula town 15 km away), Dargol and Gotheye, crossing the Niger at Bac Farie by ferry.
 The RN1 road continues to Niamey, 180 km from Tera.
 To the north of the department lie the small towns of Yatakala, Labezanga (where the Niger crosses to Mali), Bankilare (a mainly Tuareg town) and Kokoro in the center of the department.
 The cities of Ayorou and Tillaberi lie just across the Niger in Tillaberi Department to the east.

 The department is bordered to the south by Say Department and Kollo Department, along the course of the Sirba River, a seasonal tributary of the Niger.

 Economy

 Most of the population is engaged in agriculture, with Millet being the primary crop.

 The area contains a major road connecting Niger with Dori Burkina Faso, making Tera a transport and trade hub.
 Tera also has an airport, a 3900 ft/1189m strip designated DRRE.

 The Samira Hill Gold Mine (Namaga concession) began producing gold in 2004 from the Tera greenstone belt which surrounds Koma Bangou, the country's largest artisanal mining site.
-The mine is operated by SML (Societe des Mines du Liptako), a joint venture between Moroccan Societe SEMAFO Inc and Canadian ETRUSCAN, along with a Nigerien 20% stake.
+The mine is operated by SML (Societe des Mines du Liptako), a joint venture between Moroccan SEMAFO Inc and Canadian ETRUSCAN, along with a Nigerien 20% stake.

 The traditional and distinctive Tera-Tera fabric is produced by Djerma artisans in Tera.
 Strips of striped, dyed handloomed fabric are sewn into larger blankets and are used in traditional marriage ceremonies and exported abroad.